Marriages in accordance with foreign law – step-by-step

 Even if you’re resident in Norway as a foreign citizen, you may not need a marriage license from Norwegian authorities.

-If you’re a foreign citizen living in Norway, you must usually provide documentation from the authorities in your country of citizenship.
+If you’re a foreign citizen living in Norway, you must usually provide a marriage licence from the authorities in your country of citizenship.

 Check with the authorities in the country where you’re getting married to find out what type of documentation you need.